-To accommodate the City's 6th cycle Regional Housing Needs Allocation (RHNA), and the 5th cycle unaccommodated need, the City will rezone and amend the land use designation on 95.58 acres of vacant and underutilized land to Res 24+, and 64.33 acres of land that is vacant and underutilized to MU 24+, to meet the City's lower income RHNA of 3,543 units (identified in Table 7-42).
+To accommodate the City's 6th cycle ensure the City has enough land to meets its.
+Regional Housing Needs Allocation (RHNA), and the 5th cycle unaccommodated need, the City will rezone and amend the land use designation on 120.6795.58 acres of vacant and underutilized land to Res 24+, and 85.0564.33 acres of land that is vacant and underutilized to MU 24+, to meet the City's lower income RHNA of 3,543 units (identified in Table 7-40).
 All sites will have a minimum density of 24 units per acre.
-Mixed Use sites will have a maximum density of 40 dwelling units per acre and sites zoned Res 24+ will have a High Density Residential (HDR) land use designation with no maximum density.
+Mixed Use sites will have a maximum density of 40 dwelling units per acre -Sitesand sites zoned Res 24+ will have a High Density Residential (HDR) land use designation with no maximum density.
 Rezoned sites will permit owner-occupied and rental multifamily uses by right pursuant to Government Code section 65583.2(i) for developments in which 20 percent or more of the units are affordable to lower income households.
-All sites will require a minimum of 20 units per acre and will allow for at least 16 units per site, per state law requirements.
+All sites will accommodate require a minimum of 20 units per acre and will allow for at least 16 units per site, per state law requirements.
 The City will ensure that this rezone effort will ensure consistency with the general plan designations and zoning districts.

-Additionally, to ensure capacity for the City's moderate income RHNA, the City will rezone 51.06 acres of vacant land to R-3, RD-20 and MU 10+, and 26.69 acres of underutilized land to MU 10+, identified in Table 7-43.
+Additionally, to ensure capacity for the City's moderate income RHNA, the City will rezone 51.06 acres of vacant land to R-3, RD-20 and MU 10+, and 26.69 acres of underutilized land to MU 10+, identified in Table 7-41.